SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1104713: Pet and Frozen food stores can charge -fixed bug 988827: Monster wearing CoI left invisible corpse -fixed bug 934078: Mold "wiggle" out of bag
+-fixed bug 933587: One-Eyed Sam referred to as "it"

 See history.txt for changes made in previous versions.